 "New" is infused throughout GCU's growing campus.
 In fall 2016, we finished construction on a 173,447-square-feet, state-of-the-art engineering building, designed to accommodate our growing number of students studying in STEM majors.
 We also opened three new on-campus apartment buildings for upperclassmen.
 As part of our initiative to add 10 new sports facilities to campus in the next two years, we unveiled the brand new, 6,000-seat GCU Stadium in fall 2016, home to our NCAA Division I soccer teams.

 GCU has also expanded outside of campus to include new properties.
 The GCU Hotel is located close to campus and offers affordable room rates and renovated accommodations - the perfect place for families to stay when visiting their student.
 Canyon 49 Grill, located in the hotel, offers the perfect local hangout, with delicious food, family-friendly atmosphere and plenty of Lope spirit and hospitality.
+Explore the GCU Hotel by visiting gcuhotel.com; click on Dining to browse Canyon 49 Grill's menus.
 The Grand Canyon Beverage Company, also located in the hotel and on campus, offers gourmet beverages, including coffee, tea and specialty drinks.
+Find out more by visiting gcbc.gcu.edu.

 This is the college experience I dreamed about.
 I'm in the program helping me work towards my dream career, and I am surrounded by people who are caring and very open within a Christian campus.
 I would recommend Grand Canyon University to my friends because of the quality of the programs, scholarships and how family oriented this University is.